Chart Color Schemes

 Highgate Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 17 projects likely impacting the area.
-Key projects include Hampstead & Jones, Highgate Hill Terraces, South Brisbane Recreation Centre Redevelopment, and Glasshouse Theatre at QPAC.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects that could impact the area.
+Notable ones include Hampstead & Jones, Highgate Hill Terraces, South Brisbane Recreation Centre Redevelopment, and Glasshouse Theatre at QPAC.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.